Boston Early Music Festival: History

 One of BEMF's goals is to bring attention to lesser-known Baroque operas, which are performed with period singing, orchestral performance, costuming, dance and staging.
 The centerpiece of the biennial festivals is a fully staged Baroque opera production.
 BEMF operas are led by Artistic Directors Paul O'Dette and Stephen Stubbs, Orchestra Director Robert Mealy, and Opera Director Gilbert Blin.

 During each Festival, concerts are presented daily from morning until late at night.
 They are performed by an array of musicians, ranging from the established to the emerging, and allow for unique collaborations and programs by performers assembled for the Festival week.
 Scheduled "Fringe" concerts and events are presented by local and out-of-town groups at venues in Boston and Cambridge.

 BEMF's annual season has featured such musicians as The Tallis Scholars, Jordi Savall and Hespèrion XXI, and Les Arts Florissants, as well as the North American débuts of Stile Antico, Bach Collegium Japan, Netherlands Bach Society, and Akademie für Alte Musik Berlin.

 The BEMF promotes the 'Exhibition at the Festival' as the largest event of its kind in the United States.
 The exhibition showcases over 100 early instrument makers, music publishers, service organizations, schools and universities, and associated colleagues.

 In 1989, BEMF established an annual concert series to meet demand for year-round performances of early music.
 This was expanded in 2006 with performances at The Morgan Library & Museum in New York City.

 In 2004, a project was initiated to record some of BEMF's work in the field of Baroque opera on the CPO recording label.
 The series earned five Grammy Award nominations, including a 2015 Grammy Award for Best Opera Recording.

 In 2008, BEMF introduced a Chamber Opera Series as part of its annual concert season.
 The series presents semi-staged productions of chamber operas composed during the Baroque period.
 In 2011, BEMF took its chamber production of Handel's Acis and Galatea on a four-city North American tour.

+In 2026, BEMF won a second Grammy Award, Best Classical Solo Vocal Album, for its recording of Georg Philipp Telemann’s cantata Ino and opera arias for soprano.